Jump to topic

 Dr. Zheng-Ming Ding’s laboratory utilizes rat models to investigate neurobiological mechanisms underlying the development of drug abuse and addiction.
 A combination of behavioral, neurochemical, molecular biological techniques are employed to identify drug-induced neuro-adaptations that can drive the progression of addiction.
 Distinct neuro-circuits critical to the drug-taking and -seeking behaviors are also a focus of Dr. Ding’s research.

 Dr. Patrick Randall’s laboratory focuses on the role of neuroimmune function in drug addiction.
-Much of his work has focused on pathogen detecting toll-like receptors and their role in the initiation and maintenance of alcohol use and dependence.
-Recently, he has broadened that focus to assess the role of neuroimmune function in combined nicotine-alcohol dependence, an area of addiction that he has also studied extensively.
+Much of his work is focused on pathogen detecting toll-like receptors and their role in the initiation and maintenance of alcohol and nicotine use and dependence.
+In addition, the Randall lab is interested in the effects of nicotine vaping on the brain and peripheral organ systems.
 He utilizes a combination of rodent behavioral models, chemogenetics and comprehensive molecular analysis to better understand the underlying neurobiology of drug addiction.

 Dr. Anthony Bonavia’s work focuses on the mechanisms of innate immune dysfunction caused by septic shock and associated acute kidney injury.
 Both of these diseases result in very high systemic levels of resistin, a pro-inflammatory cytokine impairing chemotaxis, reactive oxygen species production, and bacterial killing by neutrophils.
 By using cell-based and animal models, he investigates whether resistin is responsible for immunosuppression in these disease states.
 The translational implications of his research are to aid better understanding of whether cytokine adsorption therapy may have a role in mitigating the secondary infectious complications that develop in critically ill patients following sepsis and acute kidney injury.

-New opportunities to investigate and improve how perioperative care is actually delivered are afforded by electronic medical records registries which can integrate perioperative records across many academic institutions (e.g., the National Clinical Outcomes Registry [NACOR] or the Multicenter Clinical Outcomes Group [MPOG]), while still allowing examination of granular detail down to individual anesthesia provider behavior.
-Dr. Michael Andreae is researching patient and provider characteristics that predict subpar care leading to inferior outcomes.
+New opportunities to investigate and improve how perioperative care is actually delivered are afforded by electronic medical records registries which can integrate perioperative records across many academic institutions (e.g., Multicenter Clinical Outcomes Group [MPOG]), while still allowing examination of granular detail down to individual anesthesia provider behavior.
+Dr. Elie Sarraf is researching how to leverage statistical tools, including machine learning, to use these large data sets in order to build models that can predict perioperative outcomes in order to guide patient care.

 The Pediatric Anesthesia Research component, led by Dr. Priti Dalal, involves multiple projects.
 One of the major projects is assessment of post-operative pain using skin conductance measurements.
 Several other research projects that are ongoing include efficacy of an infra-red vein visualization device, music therapy in children at anesthesia induction, and multiple quality research projects including handoff communications with children’s ICU, outcomes in cases of NICU bedside procedures under anesthesia, unplanned extubations and unplanned ICU admissions.